A remarkable success story

 Samsung Electro-mechanics (samsungsem.com) is an electronic components manufacturer with particular expertise in materials, multilayer thin-film moulding, and high-frequency circuit design.
 Applications include chip parts, camera modules, communication modules and boards.
 Whilst sales in its module business fell in 2020, overall, it achieved revenue and profit growth.

-The dividend is expected to increase from KRW1,100 to KRW1,400, but this represents only a modest uplift in its pay-out ratio from 16% to 18%.
+The dividend is expected to increase from KRW1,100 to KRW1,400, but this represents only a modest uplift in its dividend pay-out ratio from 16% to 18%.
 The discount on its preference shares narrowed significantly over 2020.

-Since launch, WKOF has delivered material outperformance of the Korean market and both its relative and absolute performance has been particularly strong over the past year.
+As Figure 11 shows, since launch, WKOF has delivered material outperformance of the Korean market and both its relative and absolute performance has been particularly strong over the past year.

 In fact, in NAV total return terms, WKOF was the eighth-best performing of all London-listed investment companies over 2020, delivering a return in sterling of 66.9%.
 Given WKOF’s unique approach, we have not included a peer group comparison within this note.